collective/collective.ogtags/README.rst

 ============

 This packages provides Open Graph tags similar to those built in in plone 5.
-Basically this is an attempt to backport the social media viewlet of plone.app.layout in plone 5 to plone 4.
+Basically this started as a backport the social media viewlet of plone.app.layout in plone 5 to plone 4.
+However, in Plone 5.X still misses some extra features and fixes from collective.ogtags, so v2 of collective.ogtags has been made compatible with Plone 5.

 What is Open Graph
 ==================